-In each study, we induced muscle cramping in the flexor hallucis brevis muscle, (a small muscle on the bottom of the hallux (big toe), using electrical stimulation and then measured the duration and intensity of the subject's cramp using electromyography, or EMG.
+Testing Procedures.
+In each study using our electrically induced cramp model, we induced muscle cramping in the flexor hallucis brevis muscle, a small muscle on the bottom of the hallux (big toe), using electrical stimulation.
+We then measured the duration and intensity of the subject's cramp using electromyography, or EMG.
 EMG is a technique used for evaluating and recording the electrical activity produced by skeletal muscles and produces a record called an electromyogram.
 During our clinical studies, a stimulating electrode was placed on the sole of the foot over the abductor hallucis muscle and recording sensors were attached to the flexor hallucis brevis muscle (see Figure 1).
 The subject's abductor hallucis muscle and medial plantar nerve were stimulated, which induced a muscle cramp.
 We then measured muscle cramp intensity and duration using EMG recording sensors.

 To measure a subject's muscle cramp, we calculated the area under the curve, or AUC, produced by the electromyogram as depicted in Figure 2.
 Muscle cramp intensity and duration vary by subject, so each study began by inducing a cramp in each subject in order to create a "baseline AUC."
-This baseline AUC was later compared to the AUC after the subject received either our proprietary treatment or a vehicle control without active ingredients.
-The time at which the subject receives our proprietary treatment or vehicle control is referred to as timepoint zero.
+This baseline AUC was later compared to the AUC after the subject received either the study article or a vehicle control without active ingredients.
+The time at which the subject received the study article or vehicle control is referred to as timepoint zero.
 We then attempted to induce muscle cramps using electrical stimulation at various times following timepoint zero.
 At each timepoint, we measured the subject's cramp intensity and duration using the EMG recording sensors and then compared each AUC against the baseline AUC.
-We believe that if a subject's AUC at the subsequent timepoints was smaller than the subject's baseline AUC, then our proprietary treatment successfully prevented or reduced the intensity of the subject's muscle cramp.
+We believe that if a subject's AUC at the subsequent timepoints was smaller than the subject's baseline AUC, then the study article successfully prevented or reduced the intensity of the subject's muscle cramp.